Black God (Navajo mythology)

-According to one version of the Navajo creation story, Black God is first encountered by First Man and First Woman on the Yellow (third) world.
-Black God is, first and foremost, a fire god.
-He is the inventor of the fire drill and was the first being to discover the means by which to generate fire.
+The Black God (Haashchʼééshzhiní), sometimes known as the Fire God, in Diné folklore is known as the God who created and placed the stars.
+He is described as having a crescent moon on his forehead, a fullmoon for a mouth, the Pleiades on his temple and he wears a buckskin mask covered in sacred charcoal with white paint.He is the inventor of the fire drill and was the first being to discover the means by which to generate fire.
 He is also attributed to the practice of witchcraft.

 Black God is not portrayed in the admirable, heroic fashion of other Navajo Gods.
 Instead, he is imagined as old, slow and apparently helpless.
 Other times he is imagined as a “a moody, humorless trickster” who “passes himself off as poor so that people will be generous to him.”

-Appearance

-Black God has a crescent moon on his forehead, a fullmoon for a mouth, the Pleiades on his temple and he wears a buckskin mask covered in sacred charcoal with white paint.
+According to one version of the Navajo creation story, Black God is first encountered by First Man and First Woman on the Yellow (third) world.
+Black God is, first and foremost, a fire god.

 Genealogical mythology

 Black God's father is Fire and his mother is Comet.